AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 * dynamics - simulation of a robot's forward dynamics
 * collision detection - between a robot arm and it's environment
 * state estimation - estimation of a robot's location and its uncertainty

+There are several pitfalls that we will discuss as well.

 ## Notes